Lofoten Ski Lodge is run by the owners of Northern Alpine Guides, Maren and Seth.

 Morgan has always been a focused skier and did his first ski season in the Alps at the age of 18.
 Chamonix, France is were he has spent the past 6 years going on adventures in the mountains and getting a lot of experience both climbing and skiing.
 He has also done his fair share of adventures in the northern parts of Scandinavia and in March 2015 he was the youngest Swede to ever get the IFMGA status.

 Chamonix and Northern Norway is probably where he spends most of his time these days chasing couloirs, peaks, trails, cracks and boulders.
 Morgan is a very energetic, strong, and positive team player who also finds time to read and play chess.

 Carl grew up in Sweden and started climbing in 2003.
 In the lack of big mountains and skiing he soon started traveling to more alpine areas like Canada and the Alps.
 He fell in love with the mountains and after years of traveling and adventures he became a fully certified UIAA rock climbing instructor in 2012 and moved up to Lofoten to work with his passion full time.

-Nanook is a two year old Samoyed, a polar dog from the northern Siberia.
+Nanook is a Samoyed, a polar dog from the northern Siberia.
 She is amazing in every way and is our crew mascot.
 She patrols the Lofoten Ski Lodge area with her playful and free spirit.
 She is always up for a game of fetch or a run on the beach.
 Nanook means Polar Bear in Inuit and she for sure looks like one, but is way softer, cuter and friendlier.